justDabuK/emberwood-village/src/pages/spells/siphonContamination.md

 **Available for**: sorcerer, warlock, wizard, apothecary

-**Researching the Spell**: A character who can cast 6th level spells who knows the spells forced evolution and neutralizing field, and has witnessed another creature undergo a monstrous transformation may research siphon contamination.
+**Researching the Spell**: A character who can cast 6th level spells, who knows the spells forced evolution and neutralizing field, and has witnessed another creature undergo a monstrous transformation may research siphon contamination.